-- Exploring the relationship of pain and other distressing symptoms to quality and quantity of life, independence, function, and disability and developing interventions directed at their treatment in patients with advanced and chronic illnesses; - 2.
-Studying methods of improving communication between adults living with serious illness, their families and their health care providers; - 3.
-Evaluating models and systems of care for patients living with advanced illness and their families.
+- 1. Exploring the relationship of pain and other distressing symptoms to quality and quantity of life, independence, function, and disability and developing interventions directed at their treatment in patients with advanced and chronic illnesses; - Studying methods of improving communication between persons living with serious illness, their families and their health care providers; (priority will be given to applications that address communication research priorities outlined in Tulsky JA, Beach MC, Butow PN, Hickman SE, Mack JW, Morrison RS, Street RL, Sudore RL, White DB, Pollak KI.
+A Research Agenda for Communication Between Health Care Professionals and Patients Living With Serious Illness.
+JAMA Intern Med.
+Published online July 03, 2017. doi:10.1001/jamainternmed.2017.2005) - 3.
+Evaluating models and systems of care for patients living with serious illness and their families.